 From the organizers of the International Conference on Open Repositories

 Austin, TX Earlier this year we asked our community how DuraSpace might be of better service in a brief survey.
 We heard back from 35 respondents about different types of technical assistance that would be helpful at their institutions.
 Read the full report here: DuraSpace Community Survey 2017.pdf

 The Fedora repository project relies on many individuals and institutions to ensure the project's success.
 We are grateful for their commitment and will showcase their contributions in a series of community profiles aimed at recognizing our contributors’ achievements, and introducing them to the rest of the community.
 This is the first article in the Fedora Repository Contributor Profile series.

-From Mike Giarlo on behalf of the Hydra-in-a-Box repository application (Hyku) tech team
+From Mike Giarlo, Technical Manager, Hydra-in-a-Box project, on behalf of the Hyku repository tech team

 Stanford, CA Here's the latest demo of advances made on Hyku.